romanzy313/otp/README.md

 Always implement some sort of rate limit by IP or account to prevent abuse.
 Sending text messages costs money, and email spam is terrible for domain-name reputation.
 Rate-limit both solving and issuing of tokens before using this library.

-Validate and normalize the account name before issuing the tokens: trim whitespaces, convert emails to lowercase, remove "+" in phone numbers, use Google's libphonenumber, etc.
+Validate and normalize the `account` field before issuing the tokens: trim whitespaces, convert emails to lowercase, remove "+" in phone numbers, use Google's libphonenumber, etc.

-Always validate token data when otp is solved correctly.
+Always validate token data when OTP is solved correctly.
 Grant login/registration to `user@example.com` only if the token has an account of `user@example.com`.
-If not careful, an attacker with email `haxx@example.com` could login into account of `admin@example.com` by sustituting solved token before hitting login endpoint.
+If not careful, an attacker with the email `haxx@example.com` could log in to the account of `admin@example.com` by substituting the solved token before hitting the login endpoint.

 Use at least 6-digit OTP codes, allow no more than 3 attempts, and expire tokens after no more than 5 minutes.

 ## TODOS

-- [ ] Make htmx example work
 - [ ] Better readme, maybe workflow diagram, explain solve and invalidation
 - [ ] More helper functions
 - [ ] Client-side react example